nirmata/custom-scripts/validate-kyverno/README.md

 #### Prerequisites:
     - A Kubernetes Cluster with Kyverno installed.
     - Kubectl access to the cluster.
-    - A linux or Mac machine to execute the script.
+    - A linux or Mac machine with bash shell to execute the script.
     - jq installed.
     - Promtheus installed with servicemonitor for Kyverno created.
     - Servicemonitor name created for Kyverno
     - Promtheus EP (IP:PORT)

 __How to get the Prometheus EP__: <br />
-In a typical installation, the Prometheus EP can be found by running `kubectl get ep -A | grep prometheus-kube-prometheus-prometheus | awk '{ print $3}'`.
+In a typical installation, the Prometheus EP can be found by running `kubectl get svc -A | grep monitoring-kube-prometheus-prometheus | awk '{ print $3,$4,$6}'`.
 The EP name maybe different in your environment so use the command accordingly.
+Please ensure that you can reach Prometheus from the system where you are executing the script

 #### Usage:
 ```
-$./kyverno-healthcheck-baseline.sh <service-monitor-for-kyverno> <Prometheus EP (IP:PORT)> <KYVERNO_NAMESPACE>
+$./kyverno-healthcheck-baseline-v2.sh <service-monitor-for-kyverno> <Prometheus EP (IP:PORT)> <KYVERNO_NAMESPACE>

 Example: